afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 The first pattern we will look into is Dynamic Data Partitioning.

 Flink's DataStream API includes an important operator that determines the distribution of incoming data (shuffle) among the parallel computational nodes of the cluster - the **keyBy()** operator.
-It partitions the stream in a way that all records with the same key are assigned to the same partition and are hence sent to the same instance of the subsequent "keyed" operator.
+It partitions the stream in such a way that all records with the same key are assigned to the same partition and are hence sent to the same instance of the subsequent "keyed" operator.

 In a typical statically-defined streaming application the choice of the key is fixed and it is usually immediately derived from one of the fields of the incoming records.
 For instance, in case of a simple window-based computation over a stream of Tuples, we could use the first field (denoted by 0) as the key: